Headache – Types, Causes, Symptoms, And Prevention

 Types of Headaches

 There are more than 200 types of headaches which feel quite different in terms of signs and symptoms.
-Headaches are categorised into primary and secondary headaches
+Headaches are categorised into primary and secondary headaches.Primary Headaches

-- Tension headaches: This headache is commonly associated with stress and tensed muscles.
-Pain is usually on both sides of the head.
+Primary headaches happen on their own due to dietary factors, lifestyle, excessive screen time and more, and not due to an underlying health condition.
+The most common types of primary headaches are:- Tension headaches: These are the most common form of headache, usually felt as a mild, persistent ache on both sides of the head.
+This headache is commonly associated with stress and tensed muscles.
+They are generally caused by stress, anxiety, hunger, eyestrain, or poor posture.
 This can last for 30 minutes or days together depending on the situation causing the headache.
 Tension headache affects over one third of men and over one half of women in developed countries.

 - Migraine: Intense, throbbing pain along with other symptoms including nausea, vomiting and sensitivity to light/noise.
 The pain is usually on one side of the head and can last for hours or days.
 Migraine affects 1 in 7 adults in the world.

-- Cluster headaches: Extreme pain that occurs in clusters of attacks during the same time, every day.
+- Cluster headaches: These are severe headaches, usually very painful and occur in clusters, hence the name.
+Extreme pain occurs in clusters of attacks during the same time, every day.
 The pain is usually behind the eye and feels like a burn or someone stabbing.
+They are marked by intense pain around one eye or one side of the head and often occur daily at the same time or multiple times a day over a period of weeks or months.
+They are a consequence of the dilation of the blood vessels of the brain due to the release of serotonin and histamines.
 It can also cause runny eyes with watery discharge, red eye, and runny nose.
+Cluster headaches can affect up to 0.1% of the population.

 - Headaches caused due to injury to the head or due to a concussion.